-- on the last day of the month in which your dependent ceases to be an eligible dependent; or - if your dependent becomes eligible for coverage as an employee or elected official.
+- on the last day of the month in which your dependent ceases to be an eligible dependent; or - if your dependent becomes eligible for coverage as an employee.

 In many cases, you and your dependents will have the option to choose COBRA continuation coverage.
 (See COBRA Chapter for more information)